arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 Please note that the Arduino RS485 (thus the Arduino Modbus library) library is not supported on the Arduino core of the X8.

-### Bluetooth
+### Bluetooth®

-Portenta X8 supports Bluetooth connectivity just on the Linux side.
+Portenta X8 supports Bluetooth® connectivity just on the Linux side.

-In order to communicate with Bluetooth devices via the Portenta X8 Shell, you can use the Bluetooth utility **bluetoothctl**.
+In order to communicate with Bluetooth® devices via the Portenta X8 Shell, you can use the Bluetooth® utility **bluetoothctl**.
 These are some of the most used commands:

-* `bluetoothctl devices` to list all the available Bluetooth devices
+* `bluetoothctl devices` to list all the available Bluetooth® devices
 * `bluetoothctl pair [mac_address]` to pair with a specific device through its MAC address
 * `bluetoothctl connect [mac_address]` to connect to a paired device
 * `bluetoothctl disconnect [mac_address]` to disconnect from a paired device